essentialsofparallelcomputing/Chapter2/README.md

-# Chapter 2 Examples
+# Chapter 2 Planning for parallel

-This is supplemental material for Parallel and High Performance Computing, Robey, R. and Zamora, Y.
+This is from Chapter 3 of the Parallel and High Performance Computing, Robey and Zamora, Manning Publications, available at http://manning.com

 The book may be obtained at
    http://www.manning.com/?a_aid=ParallelComputingRobey

-Copyright: Robert Robey, Yuliana Zamora, and Manning Publications Co.
+Copyright 2019 Robert Robey, Yuliana Zamora, and Manning Publications
-Contact info: brobey@earthlink.net, yzamora215@gmail.com
+Emails: brobey@earthlink.net, yzamora215@gmail.com

 See License.txt for licensing information.